 Keleigh Swan, an accomplished art director, and stylist and her husband Ron Blunt, an award-winning architectural photographer, contributed to this story.
 Together, they run a busy studio serving the design industry.
 Their work has been featured in LUXE, Traditional Home, Home & Design, Veranda, and Architectural Digest.

 Do you need to sell your existing home so you can move into your new Toll Brothers dream home?
 One of the most efficient ways for a quick sale is the practice of ‘staging’ your home.
-We spoke with Keleigh Swan, an interior stylist, and Ron Blunt, a world-renowned photographer, who have shared some tips on how to accomplish your staging goals!
+We spoke with Keleigh Swan, an interior stylist, and Ron Blunt, a world-renowned photographer, who have shared some tips on how to ensure you successfully stage your home!

 First, develop a written plan that establishes your vision for each room and that answers your questions about what you’re shooting and when: a sunny breakfast nook, a bright and airy kitchen, a romantic outdoor dining area with a fireplace at sunset?
 No matter what you decide, your vision will help you take great photographs.
 Next, you need to “perk up” your rooms.
 Swan suggests adding tasteful botanicals to the spaces like petite bedside flowers, potted green succulents, or vessels of large tropical leaves; they should complement without cluttering your rooms.
 Try to buy them on the day of your photo shoot to look fresh, and refrain from using any artificial plants- it’s obvious in photos, Swan says.
 Some rooms may take about one to two hours to stage and photograph, but prepping will make it go more smoothly.